UNITED STATES

 Nature of business.

-Gevo, Inc. (Nasdaq: GEVO) (“Gevo”, “we”, “us”, “our”, or the “Company,” which, unless otherwise indicated, refers to Gevo, Inc. and its subsidiaries), a Delaware corporation founded in 2005, is a growth-oriented company with the mission of solving greenhouse gas (“GHG”) emissions for those sectors of the transportation industry that are not amenable to electrification or hydrogen.
+Gevo, Inc. (Nasdaq: GEVO) (“Gevo”, “we”, “us”, “our”, or the “Company,” which, unless otherwise indicated, refers to Gevo, Inc. and its subsidiaries), a Delaware corporation founded in 2005, is a growth-oriented, carbon abatement company with the mission of solving greenhouse gas (“GHG”) emissions for those sectors of the transportation industry that are not amenable to electrification or hydrogen.

 Net-Zero Projects

-In early 2021, we announced our proprietary “Net-Zero Projects” that we developed and engineered as a series of planned facilities to produce energy dense liquid hydrocarbons using renewable energy and our proprietary technology.
-Our Net-Zero Projects will convert renewable energy (e.g., photosynthetic, wind, RNG) from a variety of sources into energy dense liquid hydrocarbons that, when burned in traditional engines, has the potential to achieve net-zero GHG emissions across the whole lifecycle of the liquid fuel: from the way carbon is captured from the atmosphere, processed to make liquid fuel products, and burned as a fuel for planes, cars, trucks, and ships.
-Gevo has engineered, developed, and owns our Net-Zero plant designs, and the overall Gevo Net-Zero process (i.e., the process to enable carbon-negative olefins, and hydrocarbon fuels with an anticipated net-zero or better carbon footprint measured across the lifecycle of the whole processes).
-The proprietary Gevo Net-Zero processes and plant designs are based upon the conversion of carbohydrates to alcohols, then the conversion of the alcohols to olefins (i.e., building blocks for chemicals, plastics, and fuels), and then the conversion of the olefins into fuels, all optimized and integrated to achieve a net-zero carbon footprint.
-We’ve taken what we believe are the best of proven unit operations from the fermentation and petrochemical industry.
-In the fermentation section of our plant design, we work with Fluid Quip Technologies, LLC and PRAJ Industries Limited (“PRAJ”), as well as other suppliers of unit operations, and using Axens North America, Inc. (“Axens”) as the unit operation technology supplier for producing olefins and fuels.
-Gevo has developed and owns the overall proprietary plant designs, engineering details, integration technologies, and has filed patents on several process improvements.
+In early 2021, we announced our proprietary “Net-Zero Projects” that we are developing and engineering as a series of planned facilities to produce energy dense liquid hydrocarbons using renewable energy and our proprietary technology.
+Our Net-Zero Projects will convert renewable energy (e.g., photosynthetic, wind, and RNG) from a variety of sources into energy dense liquid hydrocarbons that, when burned in traditional engines, has the potential to achieve net-zero GHG emissions across the whole lifecycle of the liquid fuel: from the way carbon is captured from the atmosphere, processed to make liquid fuel products, and burned as a fuel for planes, cars, trucks, and ships.
+Gevo owns our Net-Zero plant designs and the overall Gevo Net-Zero process (i.e., the process to enable carbon-negative olefins, and hydrocarbon fuels with an anticipated net-zero or better carbon footprint measured across the lifecycle of the whole processes).
+The proprietary Gevo Net-Zero processes and plant designs are based upon the conversion of carbohydrates to alcohols, followed by the conversion of the alcohols to olefins (i.e., building blocks for chemicals, plastics, and fuels), and then the conversion of the olefins into fuels, all optimized and integrated to achieve a net-zero carbon footprint.
+Our partners in developing and executing the Net Zero projects have included Fluid Quip Technologies, LLC, PRAJ Industries Limited (“PRAJ”), Zero6 Clean Energy Assets, Inc. (“Zero6”), McDermott International Ltd., and Fagen, Inc. Gevo owns the overall proprietary plant designs, engineering details, integration technologies, and has filed patents on several process improvements.

 Our initial Net-Zero Project, Net-Zero 1 (“NZ1”), is expected to be located in Lake Preston, South Dakota, and is being currently designed to produce approximately

-We also are developing other commercial production projects for SAF at other locations in the United States where we expect to use our Net-Zero plant designs based on work done for NZ1 at Lake Preston.
-Gevo expects to play the role of project developer, plant design and technology licensor, and investor, based on traditional developer business models where the developer gets a partial ownership stake for developing the project.
+We are also developing other commercial production projects for SAF at other locations in the United States where we expect to use our Net-Zero plant designs based on work done for NZ1 at Lake Preston.
+Gevo expects to play the role of project developer, plant designer, technology licensor, and investor, based on traditional developer business models where the developer gets a partial ownership stake for developing the project.
 We may also co-invest in projects to increase our equity ownership in those projects.

 Renewable Natural Gas Facilities

-Gevo’s RNG facilities in Northwest Iowa (“NW Iowa RNG”) are owned by Gevo NW Iowa RNG, LLC, and produce RNG captured from dairy cow manure supplied by
+Gevo’s RNG facilities in Northwest Iowa (“NW Iowa RNG”), recorded in the Renewable Natural Gas segment, produce RNG captured from dairy cow manure supplied by

 Luverne Facility

-Gevo’s development plant in Luverne, Minnesota (the “Luverne Facility”), recorded in the Agri-Energy segment, was originally constructed in 1998 and is located on approximately
+Gevo’s development plant in Luverne, Minnesota (the “Luverne Facility”), recorded in the Agri-Energy segment, is currently being used for market development and customer education, but is not currently operating as a production plant.
+The Luverne Facility was originally constructed in 1998 and is located on approximately

 9